linhongseba/ConnectedComponent/README.md

-# ConnectedComponent
+# Connected Component and Random Walk
-A simple In-memory implementation for finding connected component in undirected graphs
+A simple In-memory implementation for
+   - finding connected component in undirected graphs
+   - rooted random walk starting from each node
 # Table of Content
 - [Compile and Installation](#compile-and-installation)
 - [Input Format](#input-format)